ConnorBaker/CS321_Lectures/2019-09-09/Lecture.md

 ## Review of Previous Class

++ HealthCare.gov as a case study in poor management
++ Takeaways from the readings
+  + Different types of agile methodologies
+  + Built from frustration with the pace of waterfall
+  + Focus on small team sizes

 ## Quick History

++ Programming became exceptionally widespread and very complicated in the 1960s.
 + Software Crisis (1960's) Software intensive systems delivered late, over budget and without meeting the quality requirements that were set forward

-Solution attempt #1: Structured Methods
+  + Solution attempt #1: Structured Methods
-Solution attempt #2: Object Oriented Methods
+  + Solution attempt #2: Object Oriented Methods
 + Chronic Software Crisis (1990's) Software intensive systems still delivered late, over budget and did not meet quality requirements

-Solution attempt #1: Software Process Improvement Solution attempt #2: Agile Methods
+  + Solution attempt #1: Software Process Improvement

-*TODO:* Add note about CMMI
+  + Solution attempt #2: Agile Methods

 ## The Agile Manifesto